-The Company operates in one business segment, the research and scale-up of a patented process for future commercial production of cathode active materials (CAM) for lithium-ion battery applications (Note 1).
+The Company operates in one business segment being the development of a patented process for the production of cathode active materials (CAM) for lithium-ion battery applications in electric vehicles, energy storage systems, and consumer electronics (Note 1).
 The Company's non-current assets are located in Canada with the exception of certain patents (intangible assets) that are issued from patent regulators in foreign jurisdictions (Note 7).